-Open or public Linkedin groups create a very interesting new service for both recruiters and job-seekers.
-Jobs posted in open Linkedin groups will most likely also be indexed by search engines and picked up on the general open Internet.
+Open or public LinkedIn groups create a very interesting new service in the employment market for both recruiters and job-seekers.
+Jobs posted in open LinkedIn groups will most likely also be indexed by search engines and picked up on the general open Internet.
 This should create a free service that, if properly administrated by the group owner, would offer a highly relevant job posting service to a targeted group, but also carry broad open distribution on the web.
-A number of questions come to mind from the introduction of open Linkedin groups:
+A number of questions come to mind from the introduction of open LinkedIn groups:

 - Will job postings be open to the web like the regular group discussions?